Contact the GG Archives

 "Col. Astor picked her up bodily and carried her to a boat, which was the one just ahead of ours, and placed her in it.

-"I lingered with my brother and his wife, loath to leave them, although we all knew the ship was sinking and that the ocean would soon swallow up all that remained of the steamer.
-We both begged my brother to come with us, but he said: ‘No, I will remain with the others, no matter what happens.’
+"I lingered with my brother and his wife, reluctant to leave them, although we all knew the ship was sinking and that the ocean would soon swallow up all that remained of the steamer.
+We both begged my brother to come with us, but he said: 'No, I will remain with the others, no matter what happens.'

-"Then, when it was time to go when the last boat was being lowered to the water line, we were hurried into it by my brother, who bade us good-bye and said calmly but with feeling: “Be brave; no matter what happens, be brave.”
-Then he waved his hand, and our boat shot out just in time to escape being borne down by the suction of the Titanic, as it went down.
+"Then, when it was time to go when the last boat was being lowered to the water line, we were hurried into it by my brother, who bade us goodbye and said calmly but with feeling: "Be brave; no matter what happens, be brave."
+Then he waved his hand, and our boat shot out just in time to escape, being borne down by the suction of the Titanic as it went down.

-Thomas Whitley, a waiter on the Titanic, who was sent to a hospital with a fractured leg, was asleep five decks below the main saloon deck.
+Thomas Whitley, a waiter on the Titanic who was sent to a hospital with a fractured leg, was asleep five decks below the main saloon deck.
 He ran upstairs and saw the iceberg towering high above the forward deck of the Titanic.

-The name of John Jacob Astor, which has run for a hundred years through the commercial and social life of the metropolis, has taken on a new and nobler color in the passing of the last wearer of a famous name.
+John Jacob Astor, which has run for a hundred years through the commercial and social life of the metropolis, has taken on a new and nobler color in the passing of the last wearer of a famous name.

-One of the richest men in America, a leader of its ultimate social circle, newly married to a young and beautiful woman, John Jacob Astor had perhaps as much about him to make life sweet and to make death terrible as any man in all the great company of the Titanic.
+One of the wealthiest men in America, a leader of its ultimate social circle, newly married to a young and beautiful woman, John Jacob Astor had perhaps as much about him to make life sweet and to make death terrible as any man in all the great company of the Titanic.

 And yet when the great moment came, he laid down his life as bravely as a soldier, as calmly as a philosopher, and with as sweet and quiet a philanthropy as if his days were without color and his years without hope.